 3. Tighten your copy.

-Customers can ask questions about your brand, shipping and return policies, and anything else non-product-specific without leaving the web page of the product they’re close to buying.
+Customers can ask questions about your brand, shipping policies, and anything else non-product-specific without leaving the web page of the product they’re close to buying.

 5. Test different call-to-action (CTA) placements, options, and wording.

 Studies have found that while the majority of CTA tests don’t produce statistically significant results, the ones that do create enormous impact, with on-page conversion lifts averaging 49%.